MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/sdk-faq.md

 This topic summarizes answers to questions frequently asked by users of the Dynamics 365 Commerce online software development kit (SDK).

-### What is replacing TSLint since it's been deprecated in the Dynamics 365 Commerce online software development kit (SDK) version 1.28 (Commerce version 10.0.18 release)?
+### What is replacing TSLint since it's been deprecated in SDK version 1.28 (Commerce version 10.0.18 release)?

 Due to the open source TSLint static analysis tool being deprecated, the Dynamics 365 Commerce online SDK is replacing it with the [ESLint](https://eslint.org/) static analysis tool.
 TSLint will continue to work until SDK version 1.30 (Commerce version 10.0.20 release).
 You can manually update to ESLint prior to SDK release 1.30 if desired, but updating will be enforced with SDK release 1.30.
 After updating to SDK version 1.28, running ```yarn``` will show a deprecation warning.
 You can switch to ESLint at any time after this, but it may cause new errors and warnings to be displayed on your custom code.
 If you retrieved the online SDK from GitHub with the Commerce 10.0.20 preview release, then it will contain the necessary changes to ESLint and no changes will be needed.
 Otherwise, if you are updating from an older version of the SDK, you will need to manually update to ESLint before SDK release 1.30.
 Follow the instructions below to manually update from TSLint to ESLint.